• Skip to main content

 The results are unusually delicious, and I think it's the perfect way to flavor this lite pink lemonade, or in any other recipe where simple syrup is called for, but without adding in all those granulated sugar laden calories.

-A horizontal photo of a glass pitcher filled with Lite Pink Lemonade with Strawberry Simple Syrup on a pretty platter with fresh lemons and strawberries on the platter.
+A glass pitcher filled with Lite Pink Lemonade with Strawberry Simple Syrup on a pretty platter with fresh lemons and strawberries on the platter.

 Besides the lemon, and the monk fruit sweetener, I've also added some 100% all-natural, unflavored, collagen peptide powder to this recipe.